blade34242/opsdash-operational-dashboard-nextcloud/opsdash/docs/APP_STORE_PUBLISHING.md

   - Purpose: current development line with new features.

 Branching model
-- `main`: current line (0.5.x for NC 32)
+- `main`: current line for NC 32+ (0.5.x onwards).
-- `support/0.4.x`: maintenance line for NC 30–31
+- `support/0.4.x`: maintenance line for NC 30–31.
-- We only backport critical fixes to maintenance lines.
+- Only critical fixes are backported to the maintenance branch; new work lands on `main` first.

 ## Versioning